tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 These commands also use a table of "aliases" to figure out which directory they ought to use a starting point.
 This is explained in more detail below.

-As of Tahoe-LAFS v1.7.0 (v1.8.0 on Windows), passing non-ASCII characters to the CLI should work.
-On Unix, the command-line arguments are assumed to use the character encoding specified by the current locale.

 Starting Directories
 --------------------